2017george/MemeAdviser/README.md

     * Choose **personal use script**
     * Add a name and description
     * Click **create app** and copy the ID and secret
-- Create a new file named `praw.ini`
+- Create a new file named `src/praw.ini`
 - Make a new configuration that looks like this
 ```
 [MemeAdviser]